BLOG

 The Role of Judgment Under Uncertainty

 The defining characteristic of senior leadership is the ability to make high-quality decisions with incomplete information.
-If the data were perfect and the path forward were obvious, you wouldn’t need a CMO; you would just need a spreadsheet.
+If the data were perfect and the path forward were obvious, you wouldn’t need a CMO.
+You would just need a spreadsheet.
+Companies that invest inprofessional consultingat this stage avoid the costly cycle of trial-and-error that drains both time and capital.

 This is the executive judgment that cannot be automated.
 It synthesizes quantitative signals with qualitative inputs and makes a call before the quarter is gone.